sAnandha/profilesapp/README.md

 # Full-Stack Web Application with AWS Amplify

+A full-stack web application built with AWS Amplify integrates front-end and back-end services, including authentication, APIs, and databases.
+Amplify simplifies deploying and managing the app with features like hosting, serverless functions, and data storage.
+This solution provides scalability, security, and seamless integration with other AWS services.

 ## Overview

 In this tutorial, you will learn how to create a simple full-stack web application using AWS Amplify.